Entropy analysis and entropy stable DG methods for the 1D shallow water moment equations: Continuous entropy analysis for the SWME

 and multiplying this equation by $u_m$ and further grouping terms we arrive at the desired averaged kinetic energy equation \eqref{eq:SWME_K}.
 As~\eqref{eq:SWME_C} coincides with the equation for conservation of mass in the SWE, the potential energy equation remains the same.
 Therefore, we omit its derivation and refer the reader to \cite{Gassner2016}. \end{proof}

 Now, before deriving an equation for the total kinetic energy, including the contributions by the $N$ moment coefficients, we must first analyze the term containing $\partial_x\Psi$ in the averaged kinetic energy equation \eqref{eq:SWME_K}.
-In the following auxiliary lemma, we provide a useful equation for the term $\Psi$ from \eqref{eq:SWLME_defPsi}. \begin{lemma} The auxiliary variable $\Psi$ defined by \eqref{eq:SWLME_defPsi}, which depends on the moments $\bB{\alpha}$, satisfies the following equation
+In the following auxiliary lemma, we provide a useful equation for the term $\Psi$ from \eqref{eq:SWLME_defPsi}. \begin{lemma} Let $h$, $u_m$ and $\bB{\alpha}$ be a smooth solution of the SWME~\eqref{sys:SWME}.
+Then the auxiliary variable $\Psi$ defined by \eqref{eq:SWLME_defPsi}, which depends on $h$ and $\bB{\alpha}$, satisfies the following equation

 \end{lemma}

 \begin{proof} Subtracting \eqref{eq:SWME_C} multiplied with $\alpha_i$ from the moment equation \eqref{eq:SWME_alphai}, we obtain

 Next, the result from \eqref{eq:SWME_Aalphai} multiplied with $\alpha_i$ plus \eqref{eq:SWME_C} multiplied by $\tfrac{1}{2}\alpha_i^2$ yields the following auxiliary equations for each $i=1,\dots,N$